AbdulSyed05/Django-Blog/README.md

 - I would also like to thank our cohort facilitator Marko Tot 😊, for answering any course-related questions I asked and for providing us with weekly guidance information about the project

-- I would also like to express my gratitude to my fellow colleagues John, Angus who helped me with debugging and also for general advices.
+- I would also like to express my gratitude to my fellow colleagues John, Angus who helped me with debugging, Deployment also for general advices.

 [def]: media/images/coolors.png